 • Another trick you can teach your dog is to “Fetch” a toy or some item around your house when, say, the doorbell rings.
 So your dog is too occupied with their “job” to show the new visitor who’s boss.

 • Get your dog used to the sounds or stimuli that trigger their barking.
-(Like, for example, the doorbell ringing or the sounds of cars passing by or children playing outdoors.)
+Like, for example, the doorbell ringing or the sounds of cars passing by or children playing outdoors.
 Play these sounds from a video or your phone when your dog is sitting quietly – and reward them if they don’t bark.
 (While ignoring them if they do.)

 Get in touch with your vet

 Adjusted your environment, gotten your daily exercise and training down to pat – and still got a dog barking away?
-It might be time to check in with your vet.2
+It might be time to check in with your vet.2 Because at least some of the time, your dog’s barking might be due to:

 • Pain, especially if you touch them or pet them.